Resistor52/DifferentialAnalysis/README.md

 # DifferentialAnalysis

 This is the repository that corresponds to the **Differential File System Analysis for the Quick Win** Talk to be presented at [SANS DFIR Summit 2023](https://www.sans.org/cyber-security-training-events/digital-forensics-summit-2023/) on August 4, 2023.
 A copy of the slides are available [here](SlidesPlaceholder.html).
+A YouTube Vido Demonstration is avaiable at [https://youtu.be/onC7x-BftSk](https://youtu.be/onC7x-BftSk).

 ## Abstract